PirateNetwork/pirate-android-wallet-sdk/sdk-lib/packages.md

-# Module zcash-android-sdk
+# Module multicoin-android-sdk

-SDK connecting Android to Zcash.
+SDK connecting Android to Zcash type coins.
 It welds together Rust and Kotlin in a minimal way, allowing third-party Android apps to send and receive shielded transactions easily, securely and privately.

 # Package cash.z.ecc.android.sdk.block